jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4451

-#### Frustrated by Technical Limitations Seeking Solutions (23%)
+#### Frustrated by Blocks and Technical Limitations (24%)

-Technical pain points drive strong purchase intent among this segment, with site blocking and connection issues ranking as the top frustrations.
-Participants specifically mention being blocked from Reddit, Home Depot, Lowe's, and market research surveys while using current VPNs.
-Speed degradation and connection drops matter more than security features for these participants, indicating performance-focused priorities.
-Nearly all express enthusiasm for alternatives, representing high-conversion prospects who would respond to reliability-focused marketing messaging.
+Site blocking and connection issues rank as the top pain points driving interest in alternatives.
+Participants report being blocked from Reddit, surveys, retail sites, and other platforms while using their current VPN.
+Speed degradation and dropped connections frustrate this segment nearly as much as access restrictions.
+Enthusiasm for a better solution runs high, with expressions like "would love it" and "would be awesome" appearing frequently.
+This represents a high-intent audience ready to switch immediately if reliability and accessibility improve.

 **Quotes:**